Tax Return Canada season is technically over… but you can still file!

-For example, if you’re on a working holiday in Canada, you’ll generally be classified as a ‘non-resident for tax purposes’ – if you need help determining your residency status, head over the Taxback.com’s 24/7 Live Chat service and a member of their team will clear things up for you
+For example, if you’re on a working holiday in Canada, you’ll generally be classified as a ‘non-resident for tax purposes’ – if you need help determining your residency status, head over to Taxback.com’s 24/7 Live Chat service and a member of their team will clear things up for you.

 3. Your SIN

 If you’re working in Canada, you should have a Social Insurance Number (SIN).
-When completing your tax return Canada, enter your SIN on the first line of the “Information about you” area of the “Identification” section on page 1.
+When completing your tax return for Canada, enter your SIN on the first line of the “Information about you” area of the “Identification” section on page 1.

 4. Keep your T4!

 To file your tax return in Canada, you’ll need your T4 or final cumulative payslip from your employer.

 This is usually sent out to employees by February 28 at the latest.
 If you have different employers throughout the year, then make sure you get a T4 from each employer.

 What is a T4?
 It’s a summary of the previous tax year and it outlines how much you income earned, and how much tax you paid.

 5. What tax am I paying?

 Generally speaking, you’ll pay three types of tax; Income Tax, CPP (Canadian pension plan) and EI (employer insurance).
 You can find a breakdown of the amounts paid on your T4.